The Idiot's Guide: How to Grow Carrots Indoors & Outdoors

 NB.
-The word thinly means spread the seeds sparsely, putting to many in one area will result in the death of many seedlings later on, possibly called carrotside.
+The word thinly means spread the seeds very, very sparsely.
+Putting to many in one area will result in the death of many seedlings later on, possibly called carrotside.

 It may be best to allow approximately 2 seeds to every 1 centimeter square.

 Cover the seeds over with a thin covering of soil or compost and leave by a window.
-Water every two days with a light spray of water and ensure the soil is almost moist, NOT WET.
+Water every two days with a light spray of water and ensure the soil is almost moist, NOT WET OR DRIPPING.

-Do not be discouraged if you come down the next day and nothing has grown.
+Do not be discouraged if you come down early the next day and nothing has grown.
 These are carrot seeds not magic beans.

 The seeds may take up to 14 days to begin to sprout, mainly depending upon the temperature of the room, the amount of moisture in the soil, and the amount of sunlight around.

 Keep them by a window so as any sun can warm them up.
 The seeds will grow at different rates, just like children.